Notification System

 HTTP POST channel for customers integrating Spectral notifications into systems other than email or

 Slack (e.g., PagerDuty, Discord, custom in-house dashboards).
-Workspaces configure one webhook URL
+Each domain configures one webhook URL;

 preference routes to the webhook channel.